 How to Apply: The next session in Spring 2019, will be on Wednesdays 5:00 to 7:50 pm, in BIF 3030, the MakerLab.
 The CRN is to be determined.
 If you are an Illinois undergraduate student and interested in taking the class, please send your resume to the instructor( Aric AT illinois DOT edu) .
 The Applications are being accepted till November 15th.
 Last year we had 75 applications for 21 spots.

 The third industrial revolution is upon us, and we have the ability to create functional products on our desktop by using some inexpensive and accessible tools.
 This course will help students get trained on many of these tools and technologies and make things.
 We will explore 3D scanning, modeling and printing to rapidly prototype products.
 We will experiment with open hardware /micro-controllers such as arduinos and smaller form factors for e-textiles, to explore the concept of the internet of things.
 We will also have guest lectures in entrepreneurship, design thinking, digital making and some stories from passionate makers from the community and beyond.This new seminar course is being offered by Dr. Vishal Sachdev.

-How to Apply: The next session is in Spring, and will be on Mondays 2:00 to 4:50 pm, in BIF 3030.
-The CRN is to be determined.
-If you are an Illinois undergraduate student and interested in taking the class, please send your resume to the instructor( Vishal AT illinois DOT edu) , with a short note explaining your interest in the course and any skills/passions in making that you bring to the course.
-Resumes are being accepted till 15th November.
+How to Apply: The class is usually offered in the Spring.
+If you are an Illinois undergraduate student and interested in taking the class, please send your resume to the instructor( Vishal AT illinois DOT edu) in Fall, with a short note explaining your interest in the course and any skills/passions in making that you bring to the course.
+Resumes are accepted till 15th November.